 Patients and clinicians will be able to make more informed decisions about treatments thanks to a new classification system in epilepsy by the International League Against Epilepsy (ILAE). ...
 Read more

 Scientists could be a step closer to treating drug-resistant mesial temporal lobe epilepsy (MTLE).
-Physicians at the Mayo Clinic in Rochester, Minnesota, recently performed the first procedure testing an MRI-guided laser ablation ...
+Physicians at the Mayo Clinic in Rochester, Minnesota, recently performed the first procedure testing an MRI-guided laser ablation technology ...
 Read more

-A naturally occurring compound found in the club moss Huperzia serrata and often used in traditional Chinese medicine called huperzine A can increase resistance to induced seizures in mouse ...
+A naturally occurring compound found in the club moss Huperzia serrata and often used in traditional Chinese medicine called huperzine A can increase resistance to induced seizures in mouse models ...
 Read more

 The neuroscience company Inscopix launched a new research product that can measure and modulate patterns of brain activity using light.
-The product called nVoke could help scientists better understand ...
+The product called nVoke could help scientists better understand and ...
 Read more